roblatour/OMVBackup/README.md

 - the compression process used significantly more CPU, with the OVM dashboard reporting over 70% busy much of the time.
 Regardless, the OMV web interface and OMV managed file access performance remained respectable during the compress process.

 Flashing from the backup:
 - using Raspberry Pi Imager it took about an hour to flash from the backed-up image.
-This timing was not impacted by the backed-up image file was compressed or not.
+This timing was not notably impacted whether the image file was compressed or not.

+A Raspberry Pi 5 (8GB) with the same brand of USB Flash drive may be assumed to have the run times, file sizes, and flash times above doubled for a 64 GB drive and halved for a 16 GB drive.

 ## Prerequisites: